Birth of the Balancer

 “Do you see or feel any energy, Balshown?”

-“There’s no trace of the energy web in this place.”
+“There’s little trace of the great web in here.”

 Hidden Light

-I can’t find it, but I know that there’s energy here somewhere.
+I can’t find it, but I know that there’s more energy here somewhere.

 Then I reach below the floor, where the dim light is.